|

 attention.
 God often answers prayers through

-complain about how miserably you are being
+just complain about how miserably you are being treated

-treated. |
+prayer. |

 3. |

-and they will pray for things knowing that, if they were given what they
+“special,” and they will pray for things knowing that, if they

-want, it would either prove to the world how exceptional they are, or it
+were given what they want, it would either prove to the world how exceptional

-case, this is a request that serves the
+to God.
+In either case, this is a request that serves the

-illusions of the self, not Gods
+illusions of the “self,” not God’s

 will. |